01 of 03

 Continue to 2 of 3 below.

-- Paper Pattern created before stitching of the original size and shape of the needlepoint canvas.
+- The paper pattern created before stitching, that's of the original size and shape of the needlepoint canvas.
 You'll use this pattern as a guide for straightening the completed needlepoint.

-- Blocking Board or alternative padded fabric covered board that has been printed with a grid of squares.
+- A blocking board or an alternative padded fabric covered board that has been printed with a grid of squares.
 Straightening a warped canvas by pinning it to a blocking board is the simplest, quickest, and most efficient way to stretch a finished piece of needlepoint back into shape.
 If you don't have access to a blocking board, consider a towel covered pine board and a T-square; or if in a pinch, you can use an ironing board or even a clean, carpeted floor.

-- Spray Bottle containing clean water to wet and soften the canvas for stretching and pulling.
+- A spray bottle containing clean water to wet and soften the canvas for stretching and pulling.

-- Steam Iron for fluffing the threads and re-setting the sizing in the canvas.
+- Lastly, a steam iron for fluffing the threads and re-setting the sizing in the canvas.

 02 of 03